Kevin Carberry: Coaching career

 Carberry coached at St. Ignatius College Prep in Chicago during the Arena Football League offseasons as the program's defensive coordinator and special teams coach.
-At the conclusion of his playing career, he joined the coaching staff at Kansas Jayhawks as a graduate assistant before going on to Stephen F. Austin as the defensive ends coach in 2012.
+At the conclusion of his playing career, he joined the coaching staff at Kansas Jayhawks as a graduate assistant, earning a master’s degree in sports administration in 2010.
+He was hired as the defensive ends coach for Stephen F. Austin in 2012, where he spent two seasons before entering the NFL coaching ranks.

 Dallas Cowboys

 Carberry joined the Dallas Cowboys coaching staff in 2014 as an offensive assistant.

 Washington Redskins

 Carberry departed to join the Washington Redskins in 2016 as their assistant offensive line coach under former Cowboys offensive coordinator Bill Callahan.

 Stanford

 Carberry was named the run game coordinator and offensive line coach at Stanford in 2018.

 Los Angeles Rams

 Carberry was hired as the offensive line coach for the Los Angeles Rams in 2021, reuniting him with former Washington offensive coordinator Sean McVay.
 In Carberry's first season with the Rams, they won Super Bowl LVI against the Cincinnati Bengals.
 He was fired on January 18, 2023.